• Who We Are

 These programs are proven, bipartisan investments that deliver real results.
 Since 2018, funding through the Delaware Watershed Conservation Fund has supported hundreds of projects, restoring streams and wetlands, improving forest health, and expanding public access to natural spaces.

 At Lake Hopatcong, these resources help turn ideas into action, whether it’s improving water quality, enhancing shoreline resilience, or engaging the community in stewardship.
-Funding from these programs have been used for projects such as streambank stabilization Projects in Hopatcong, Mount Arlington, and Roxbury and ongoing Habitat and Stormwater management enhancements to Witten Park in Hopatcong.
-This brings $840,000 in Federal investments to Lake Hopatcong.
+Funding from these programs has been used for projects such as streambank stabilization projects in Hopatcong, Mount Arlington, and Roxbury, and ongoing habitat and stormwater management enhancements to Witten Park in Hopatcong, bringing $840,000 in federal investments to Lake Hopatcong.

 Advocacy doesn’t happen in a single day, but days like this are an important step in making sure our voice is heard.
 We’re grateful to be part of the Coalition for the Delaware River Watershed and to work alongside so many dedicated partners across the region.
 And we’re thankful to the members of our congressional delegation who took the time to meet with us and engage in these important conversations.